 Besides videos and images, web copy is what customers engage with the most to understand more about your company’s services and products.
 No matter how technical your product or profession is, always ensure your content is easy to read, correctly formatted and projects an air of professionalism.

 Your web copy should sell your brand, your vision, and your product and be SEO-friendly.
-On-page search engine optimization entails keyword research to find out which queries your target audience is searching for on Google and then creating content with keywords that answer those queries.
+On-page SEO entails keyword research to find out which queries your target audience is searching for on Google and then creating content with keywords that answer those queries.

 Target keyword research and content is a lengthy process as marketing material has to be specifically developed to match user queries at different stages of the buyer’s journey: